A Perfect 2-Day Itinerary in Venice, Italy + Complete City Guide & Tips

 Views of the Grand Canal from the Rialto Bridge are fantastic, but also make sure you view the bridge from afar because it’s a true architectural masterpiece.
 That is why it is such a famous tourist destination in Venice!

-PRO-TIP: For the first time I hired a local professional photographer to do a photoshoot during my travels, and I loved it!
-I booked this photo tour, and besides getting amazing photos, I also got to explore more of Venice with a local and take advantage to walk to areas where I wound not even know how to visit by myself.
-Enzo is an incredible photographer, so don’t hesitate to let him make you the main characters of a gorgeous fairytale in Venice 😉
+💡 INSIDER TIP: For the first time I hired a local professional photographer to do a photoshoot during my travels, and I loved it!
+I booked this photo tour, and besides getting amazing photos, I also got to explore more of Venice with a local and take advantage to walk to areas where I would not even know how to visit by myself.
+Enzo is an incredible photographer, so don’t hesitate to let him make you the main character of a gorgeous fairytale in Venice 😉

 4. Tour St Mark’s Basilica